-All MD/PhD students must complete requirements from both the School of Medicine and the Graduate School, as described below.
+All MD/PhD students must complete requirements from both the T.H.
+Chan School of Medicine (SOM) and the Morningside Graduate School of Biomedical Sciences (GSBS), as described below.

-B. School of Medicine (SOM)
+B. T.H.
+Chan School of Medicine (SOM)

 All requirements as set forth by the SOM.